jezzsantos/saastack/docs/how-to-guides/210-split-modules.md

 1. Your selected `WebHostOptions` (in `Program.cs`) has `UsesEventing=true`.

-   1. During startup of your new host, the `IDomainEventingSubscriberService` will discover all `IDomainEventNotificationConsumer` implementations in all of the assemblies of all of your modules, and then those consumers will be automatically registered with the Message Bus dynamically.
+   1. During startup of your new host, the `IDomainEventingSubscriberService` will discover all `IDomainEventNotificationConsumer` implementations in all the assemblies of all of your modules, and then those consumers will be automatically registered with the Message Bus dynamically.

 2. You need to manually add the generated Azure Functions/AWS Lambdas triggers that have been generated for your new host project.

    1. These generated functions/lambdas are responsible for connecting to the Message Bus and relaying the notifications to your `EventingNotificationsModule` API that should be one of the modules in your new host project.

    2. Edit the *.csproj file of either the `AzureFunctions.Api.WorkerHost` project (or the `AWSLambdas.Api.WorkerHost` project.
-Which ever one you are using) and add the following XML to alongside the existing XML for the existing ApiHost1 workers:
+Whichever one you are using) and add the following XML to alongside the existing XML for the existing ApiHost1 workers:

       ```xml
       <Compile Include="..\ApiHost2\Generated\Tools.Generators.Workers\Tools.Generators.Workers.WorkerGenerator\ApiHost2_DeliverDomainEvents.g.cs">
           <Link>Functions/ApiHost2_DeliverDomainEvents.g.cs</Link>
       </Compile>
       ```

-3. You need to add configuration to the `appsettings.json` file of the `AzureFunctions.Api.WorkerHost` project (or the `AWSLambdas.Api.WorkerHost` project.
+3. You need to add configuration to the `appsettings.json` file of the `AzureFunctions.Api.WorkerHost` project (or the `AWSLambdas.Api.WorkerHost` project).

-   1. Edit `appsettings.json`, and add a new key to the `Hosts` section, and then add the name of the host to the key `Hosts:EventNotificationApi` in a semi-colon list.
+   1. Edit `appsettings.json`, and add a new key to the `Hosts` section, and then add the name of the host to the key `Hosts:EventNotificationApi` in a semicolon list.
 For example:

    ```json
      "Hosts": {